sahithyandev/s1/src/content/docs/properties-of-materials/electrical-properties/03-semiconductivity.md

 The hole can be treated as a positive charge, having an equal and opposite charge value as an electron.

-Under the influence of an electric filed, an electron in valence band can jump into a hole, creating new hole in the electron’s original position.
+Under the influence of an electric field, an electron in valence band can jump into a hole, creating new hole in the electron’s original position.

 If the number of holes is increased, fermi level move towards the valence band.